Can I have multiple apprenticeships with other mentors?

 As an apprentice, we recommend starting with one apprenticeship until you're comfortable with the workload.
 Each apprenticeship lasts about 10 hours a week, each week, for 3 months.
 Maximize your current apprenticeship before accepting another labor contract.
 You'll develop your skills best by being fully invested in each apprenticeship and completing your tasks with high-quality results!

-Eventually, you may take up to four apprenticeships at the same time, but you need to first make sure you have enough time.
+Eventually, you may take up to two apprenticeships at the same time.
 Here are some questions to consider before deciding whether taking on an additional apprenticeship is the right move for you:

 - Are you able to manage your time effectively?
 Now that you've been working or have worked with one apprenticeship, do you feel you could block off enough time in your schedule to successfully work with another business?